MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/index.md

 ---
-title: "What is the Bing Custom Web Search API?"
+title: "What is the Bing Custom Search API?"
 titleSuffix: Bing Services
 description: The Bing Custom Web Search API lets you send a search query to Bing and get back web pages from the slice of Web that your Custom Search instance defines.
 Results are provided as JSON objects. ms.service: bing-search-services